mgrant0/-vh-freepbx-new-ip-addr/README.md

 # ovh-freepbx-new-ip-addr

-Update ip address restriction at OVH when your dynamic ip address changes and reload asterisk dialplan
+Update the ip address restriction at OVH (ovhtelecom.com) when your dynamic ip address changes and reload asterisk dialplan.
+This is useful if you have a SIP phone at OVH and you restrict access to your SIP account to a specific ip address for security reasons.

 Written by Michael Grant